Click the links below to expand the section.

 SPRING - SUMMER TRANSITION DAY

-SPRING-SUMMER RESIDENTS MUST BE AVAILABLE (ON-CAMPUS) TO COMPLETE THEIR TRANSITION ON THIS DAY.
-TO START YOUR TRANSITION PROCESS see your RA!
+SPRING-SUMMER RESIDENTS MUST BE AVAILABLE (ON-CAMPUS) TO COMPLETE THEIR TRANSITION ON THE DAY DETERMINED FOR YOUR BUILDING/COMMUNITY.
+To start your transition process see your Community Office!

 SUMMER - FALL TRANSITION DAY